 ECMC Steering Committee 2019: what's the future of the network?

-In the adult network, Ruth reported progress against the four strategic themes; molecular diagnostics, immunotherapy, liquid biopsy and combination therapy.
-The Committee were particularly supportive of exploring the power of liquid biopsies in the network, recognising the ethical, physiological and financial barriers in getting access to repeat solid biopsies.
+In the adult network, Ruth Plummer reported progress against the four strategic themes; molecular diagnostics, immunotherapy, liquid biopsy and combination therapy.
+The Committee was particularly supportive of exploring the power of liquid biopsies in the network, recognising the ethical, physiological and financial barriers in getting access to repeat solid biopsies.

 The Committee confirmed that the networked approach in the UK was key, and that we should continue to explore models that focused more on co-operation than competition, as this would be the route to harnessing the collective capacity and expertise.
 In addition, the steer from the Committee was that we should seek to consolidate and build on current strengths in the network rather than address gaps in the portfolio.